Brief information about the "Integrative Composition Bachelor of Music" study course

 Example: subject examination Electronic Composition

 Students are admitted in the winter semester (the beginning of October).
-The qualifying examination is usually held in early June (the precise dates are available here).
+The qualifying examination is usually held in mid-May/early June (the precise dates are available here).